OutSystems/docs-validation/templates/procedure.md

 # [Procedure title - starts with an active verb]
 **Example:** “Create an empty screen”

+{A procedure provides clear step-by-step instructions to complete a task}

 ## [Paragraph] *(No heading)*

 {This article explains how to {insert a brief description of the task}. }